 The major advantage that worker’s comp death benefits have over a traditional wrongful death claim is that California worker’s comp operates under a no-fault approach.
 For this reason, the formality of proving the employer’s negligence in death is not an issue.
 That is not the case in wrongful death claims where the burden of proof of negligence lies in the decedent’s family.

 Keep in mind that death benefits under worker’s comp have a couple of big drawbacks.
 For one, if the claim is approved, the family is essentially waiving any right to sue the employer, so no additional awards will be available for losses and damages other than the weekly payout benefit.
 Benefits do not take into account the non-economic losses that families and their departed loved ones experienced, such as pain and suffering, loss of partnership or consortium, and so on.

-At Koszdin, Fields, Sherry & Katz, our Los Angeles workers compensation lawyers understand what you’re going through.
+At Koszdin, Fields & Sherry, our Los Angeles workers compensation lawyers understand what you’re going through.
 Contact us following the death of your loved one to determine the best steps moving forward with your death benefit claim and weigh the legal options that are available to you as a survivor or dependant.